witlin/niagara-readiness/docs/README.md

 time required to integrate the Niagara station into Resolute.

 1. Query the niagara station for all points without history.
-An opportunity exists here to be concious of the user's system resources and filter points of interests by a combination of strategies such as:
+An opportunity exists here to be conscious of the user's system resources and filter points of interests by a combination of strategies such as:
     - By units of engineering
     - By regex pattern matching Resolute Point Template names